danielclickh/marketing-website-preview/src/engineering-resources-data/what-is-columnar-database.md

 ---
 title: 'Columnar databases explained'
 slug: 'what-is-columnar-database'
-excerpt: "In this guide, we’ll explore columnar databases.
+excerpt: 'In this guide, we’ll explore columnar databases.
 How do they differ from row-based databases?
 What are they good at?
-What are the advantages of using a column store?"
+What are the advantages of using a column store?'
 index: 2
 ---

 In this guide, we’ll explore columnar databases, column stores, column-oriented databases, column-wise databases, or “insert your favorite acronym”
 How do they differ from row-based databases?
 What are they good at?
 What are the advantages of using a column store?

 We’ll answer these questions and more, but first, a brief history lesson.